DLevin02/FinalProject/README.md

 ## **Description**

 This project focuses on optimizing the U-Net architecture for 2D brain tumor segmentation using advanced techniques like mixed precision training and data pipeline optimizations.
 These enhancements significantly improve both computational efficiency and segmentation accuracy, enabling real-time clinical deployment.
-The study achieved:

 ---